 Archery is not as efficient as the plank, but in the long run, it is.
 Because the amount of shooting you will do during your archery carrier will add up and your muscles will too.
 I managed to get abs.
 And I don’t go to the gym regularly.

 I have a home gym where I practice core exercises to increase my draw strength and I do some balance workouts.
 But I still think I could get abs without doing so, by just practicing archery.
 But if you eat junk food and shoot for 12 hours a day you still won’t get abs.
 That’s sadly the hard truth, but diet is a must.

 Archery Training plan

-The back is a great muscle to workout because it makes you go more upright and look more in shape.
+The back is a great muscle to work out because it makes you go more upright and look more in shape.
 The biceps will also increase in size.
 And you will get more fit arms by practicing archery because your muscles will need a lot of energy to sustain and grow.
 If you then are sticking to eating good and healthy foods your body will also take some of your stored fat and use it.
-Making you fit!
+Make you fit!

 What muscles does archery work for?

 I have not mentioned this previously, but I used to have a terrible posture because of my gaming.
 I used to play video games for hours, and this gave me a bent overlook.
 I hated it, but it wasn’t much I could do besides going to the gym or working out on my posture.